 1. Concerts and Music Festivals

 Stage lights during concerts follow the rhythm and tempo of the music being played.
-They include flashing reds, pulsing blues, and color mingles in sync with the music to create an immersive experience.

 2. Theater Performances